jengelhart0/csci3081_flashphoto/README.md

  - Not using exceptions
  - Proper commenting throughout the header files and source files

+## Configuration steps
+Configuration (via auto tools) is how a large project bootstraps itself; that is, figures out how to build itself on a given platform.
+For us, this means figuring out how to build the external libraries on your machine.

+Configuration only happens once, after you checkout something from git.

+To configure the project you will need to do the following:

+    cd config
+    autoconf configure.ac > configure
+    chmod +x configure
+    ./configure --enabled-shared=no --prefix=$(realpath ..)

+Those lines do the following:
+1. Configure your project to build (this is just a simple Makefile generation)
+2. Configure the PNG and JPEG libraries so that they can be built and installed to the proper location (we recommend ./lib, though it can be anywhere, so long as your Makefile knows it).

+You should not have to modify anything in the config/ directory.
+If you think you do, you are probably doing something wrong.

 ### Running the linter
 It is assumed that prior to handing in any iteration of the project, you will run the following command on all source files in your repository: